Return to Board Selection

-The Legend of Seven Years Famine, which is carved in the hieroglyphic board linked below, is based upon the text of an unknown Egyptian scribe and inscribed later on a stele found in the Nile near the Aswan Dam.
+The Legend of Seven Years Famine, which is carved in the hieroglyphic board linked below, is based upon the text of an unknown Egyptian scribe and inscribed later on a Seven Years Famine Stele found in the Nile near the Aswan Dam.
 Although it covers the famine during Djoser's reign, it was written during the Ptolemaic period twenty-five centuries after the actual event.
 In spite of its general accuracy, the board is an artistic inscription rather than an exact copy of an existing artifact.
 Note the numbered portions of the translated text, which correspond to the subsequent diagram (translation key) also linked to this document.
 To follow the flow of hieroglyphic text (left to right), match the numbers of the translation to the linked hieroglyphic key and board.

 To zoom in,

 click on the board.
 Then, to further enlarge it, click

 Hieroglyphic Board (Refer to text below.)